 The Company had an agreement with 21st Mortgage under which 21st Mortgage provided financing for home purchasers in the Company's communities.
 The Company did not receive referral fees or other cash compensation under the agreement.
 If 21st Mortgage made loans to purchasers and those purchasers defaulted on their loans and 21st Mortgage repossessed the homes securing such loans, the Company agreed to purchase from 21st Mortgage each such repossessed home for a price equal to 80% to 95% of the amount under each such loan, subject to certain adjustments.
 As of December 31, 2023, the total loan balance under this agreement was approximately \$2.4 million.
-Additionally, 21st Mortgage previously made loans to purchase from 21st Mortgage each repossessed home, if those purchasers default on their loans.
+Additionally, 21st Mortgage previously made loans to purchasers in certain communities we acquired.
+In conjunction with these acquisitions, the Company has agreed to purchase from 21st Mortgage each such loan, subject to certain adjustments.
+As of December 31, 2023, the total loan balance from 21st Mortgage each none, if those purchasers default on their loans.
 The purchase price ranges from 55% to 100% of the amount under each such loan, subject to certain adjustments.
 As of December 31, 2023, the total loan balance owed to 21st Mortgage with respect to homes in these acquired communities was approximately \$668,000.
 This program was terminated on June 22, 2023.
 The Company's repurchase obligations for the outstanding loans that were originated by 21st Mortgage remain in effect.